vitiko98/mopidy-qobuz/README.rst

 ``pip install mopidy-qobuz`` **IS NOT RELATED to this repository/extension.**

-**This extension conflicts with** https://github.com/taschenb/mopidy-qobuz and https://pypi.org/project/Mopidy-Qobuz.
+**This extension conflicts with** https://github.com/taschenb/mopidy-qobuz (https://pypi.org/project/Mopidy-Qobuz).
 You will need to uninstall it if it's in your system.

 Configuration